HospitalRun/hospitalrun-frontend/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 💬 Questions / Help
+name: "\U0001F4AC Questions / Help"
 about: If you have questions, please check our Spectrum channel
+title: ''
+labels: ''
+assignees: ''

 ---

 ## 💬 Questions and Help